cgtuebingen/fastsync/README.md

 * Detect changes based on mtime (second precision), size, mode, uid and gid and copy only changed files
 * Copy the file's timestamps, owner and mode
 * Copy symlinks (as they are, i.e. character by character without any interpretation of the target)
+* Remove filesystem objects from the destination which are not in the source

 # What you cannot expect
 fastsync does not do this: